Outdoor activities and ski resorts to visit on your next adventure, open now!

 Distance from Albany-Rensselaer Station (ALB): 18.7 miles (+ Enterprise Rental Car pick-up at the station)

-For the outdoor-lovers interested in a more relaxed type of winter sporting, have no fear: New York State offers plenty of picturesque cross-country skiing and snowshoeing locations too, and Pineridge Ski Area is one of the best.
-Nestled in the foothills of the Taconic and Berkshire Mountains, the Pineridge Cross Country Ski Area offers visitors the chance to explore hundreds of acres of untouched wilderness.
-Wind through beautiful snow-blanketed forests of hardwoods and evergreens, ski along the picturesque Poestenkill Creek or hike up to an elevation of 1746 feet where you can spot New York’s Taconic Range and even Mount Greylock in far-off Massachusetts.
+For the outdoor lovers interested in a more relaxed type of winter sporting, have no fear: New York State offers plenty of picturesque cross-country skiing and snowshoeing locations, too.
+Pineridge Ski Area, nestled in the foothills of the Taconic and Berkshire Mountains, offers visitors the chance to explore hundreds of acres of untouched wilderness.
+Wind through beautiful snow-blanketed forests of hardwoods and evergreens, ski along the picturesque Poestenkill Creek, or hike up to an elevation of 1746 feet where you can spot New York’s Taconic Range and Mount Greylock in far-off Massachusetts.
+Two new trails have been cleared for this season, currently dubbed Trail #6 and Trail #7.
 Ski rentals are also available at the resort, which is convenient for those of us who don’t own our own pair.
-When you’ve had your fill of the fresh mountain air, cozy up in the lodge with a warm fire, hot refreshments and good company.
-Pineridge Cross Country Ski Area is only a short drive outside the Capital District and a worthwhile trip for expert and amateur cross country skiers alike across New York State.
+When you’ve had your fill of the fresh mountain air, cozy up in the lodge by a warm fire with hot refreshments and good company.
+Pineridge Cross Country Ski Area is only a short drive outside the Capital District and a worthwhile trip for expert and amateur cross-country skiers alike across New York State.

 mohonk mountain house